Don't Look Down (1998 film)

 Don't Look Down is a 1998 American horror television film directed by Larry Shaw and produced by Wes Craven.
-It originally aired on 29 October 1998 on ABC.
+It originally aired on October 29, 1998 on ABC.
 The film is about a woman who is struggling to cope with the death of her sister and joins a group for sufferers of acrophobia.
 However, it appears her problems may only be starting.

 Production

 The film used locations in Vancouver and at the University of Northern British Columbia, Prince George in Canada.

 Plot

-The film starts with Carla, her sister and her boyfriend on a road trip in the cliffs.
+The film starts with Carla, her sister and her husband on a road trip in the cliffs.
 After a freak accident when Carla's sister falls from a cliff, Carla develops a fear of heights.
 In an effort to overcome her phobia she joins a support group, but when the other members of the group begin dying one by one, Carla begins to suspect she was the real target of the accident.